-How is this achieved?
+How is remastering achieved?

-Why should music be remastered?
+Why is music remastered?

 Conclusively, moderation is key in remastering.
 The essence of remastering music is to make better and flawless songs.
 The purpose would be defeated if an old track comes back sounding like a broken record.